weliem/blessed-android/README.md

 Similarly, when doing GATT operations, the callbacks methods contain a parameter `GattStatus status`.
 These two enum classes replace the `int status` parameter that Android normally passes.

 ## Bluetooth 5 support
 As of Android 8, Bluetooth 5 is natively supported.
-One of the things that Bluetooth 5 brings, is new physical layer options that either give more speed or longer range.
+One of the things that Bluetooth 5 brings, is new physical layer options, called **Phy** that either give more speed or longer range.
 The options you can choose are:
-* PHY_LE_1M: 1M PHY, compatible with Bluetooth 4.0, 4.1, 4.2 and 5.0
+* **LE_1M**,  1 mbit PHY, compatible with Bluetooth 4.0, 4.1, 4.2 and 5.0
-* PHY_LE_2M: 2M PHY for higher speeds
+* **LE_2M**, 2 mbit PHY for higher speeds, requires Bluetooth 5.0
-* PHY_LE_CODED: Bluetooth 5, Coded PHY for long range connections
+* **LE_CODED**, Coded PHY for long range connections, requires Bluetooth 5.0

 You can set a preferred Phy by calling:
 ```java